RTWA/WebApps-Docs/configuration/block-settings.md

 ### Edit Button Location

 Use this option to set the location of the "hidden" button.
-Selecting the `hidden` option remove the button completely.
+Selecting the `hidden` option will remove the button completely.

 ### Edit Button Icon